puppetlabs/puppet-docs/source/puppet/6.0/configuration.md

 specify 'all'.
 This setting is deprecated, the 'puppet config' command replaces this functionality.

-### configtimeout

-How long the client should wait for the configuration to be retrieved before considering it a failure.
-This setting is deprecated and has been replaced by http_connect_timeout and http_read_timeout.
-This setting can be a time interval in seconds (30 or 30s), minutes (30m), hours (6h), days (2d), or years (5y).

-- *Default*: 2m

 ### csr_attributes

 An optional file containing custom attributes to add to certificate signing